tdavislab/VIS-DSMT/README.md

 - Starting from the third line, each line specifies the position and function value of a simplex, in order of vertices, faces and edges.

 - For vertices, the position is represented as its x and y coordinates.
-For faces and edges, the position is represented as th index of the vertices on its boundary.
+For faces and edges, the position is represented as the index of the vertices on its boundary.

 - The imported example is expected to be some planar geometric 2-dimensional simplicial complex (e.g., a planar triangulation).

 ## Implementation Details
 Our system is web-based and can be accessed from any modern web-browser (tested using Google Chrome).

 The tool is implemented in HTML, CSS, and JavaScript.
-The algorithm is implemented in pure JavaScript, and the module collection *D3.js* is used for redering SVGs and providing interactive visualization.
+The algorithm is implemented in pure JavaScript, and the module collection *D3.js* is used for redenring SVGs and providing interactive visualization.

 ## Acknowledgments
 This work was supported in part by the National Science Foundation (NSF) grants IIS-1513616 and DBI-1661375.